No-Knead Bread

 Recipe

-cover and let rise at room temperature for about 2 to 3 hours, it
+- cover and let rise at room temperature for about

 should double in size